 The character of God.
-Have you wondered: “What is God really like?”
+Have you ever wondered: “What is God really like?”
 “Does He really love me?”
 Do there seem to be a lot of inconsistencies and contradictions about what even His word says about Him?
 Would you be interested to know that God is actually much better than even Christianity has made Him out to be?
 Obviously, there are lots of contradictions within Christianity; much of this is because of misunderstandings of what God is like.

 Continue reading this site introduction below the following showcase of some featured content.

-A Little Perspective on God’s Character
+A Little Perspective on the Character of God

 There is a wide range of views and understandings about the character of God.
 As a result, there is a wide range of feelings towards Him.
 Some love God very much and some hate Him or can’t even accept that such a being could exist.
 Within that range however, distinct steps can be identified; steps that correspond to major, identifiable belief systems.